-Lend a hand in the fight against blood cancer by hosting a #LetsNailBloodCancer Party and raising funds to help register more potential blood stem cell donors.
+Lend a hand in the fight against blood cancer by hosting a virtual #LetsNailBloodCancer party and raising funds to help register more potential lifesaving blood stem cell donors.

-Taking part is easy – and fun!
-Together, #LetsNailBloodCancer.
+Taking part is easy and fun! #LetsNailBloodcancer together.

 The Nail Files

 Salons and nail bars can get involved too!
-Why not demonstrate your social responsibility credentials by donating a percentage of profits from each nail treatment, conducted over a day, to raise money and help register more potential blood stem cell donors?
+Why not demonstrate your social responsibility credentials by hosting an online nail tutorial and asking participants to make a donation to DKMS.
+Contact email@example.com for more information.

 "Two years ago, aged 24, I was diagnosed with an aggressive form of blood cancer called acute myeloid leukaemia.
 My medical team said that a blood stem cell transplant was my best chance of survival.